projectara/greybus-spec/source/special.rst

 device id is used by the |unipro| switch to determine how packets should be routed through the network.
 The AP Module is responsible for managing the mapping between Interfaces and |unipro| device ids.

-Note that the SVC always uses device ID 0, and the AP Module always uses device ID 1.
+Greybus supports 5-bit |unipro| device IDs.
+Device ID 0 and 1 are reserved for the SVC and primary AP Interface respectively.

 Greybus SVC Interface Device ID Request
 """""""""""""""""""""""""""""""""""""""